zachpmanson/notes/notes/Archive/Bookmarks/Digital Gardens.md

 tags:
   - lists
 ---
 Digital gardens are sites like this one, interconnected personal wikis.
 These are some that have inspired this site, or are just interesting to browse.
-What counts as a [[digital garden]] is a blurry line, but they are share a certain vibe.
+What counts as a [[Digital Garden]] is a blurry line, but they are share a certain vibe.

 Some of my favourites: